rails/solid_queue/README.md

 ```ruby
 plugin :solid_queue if ENV["SOLID_QUEUE_IN_PUMA"]
 ```
 that you set in production only.
 This is what Rails 8's default Puma config looks like.
-Otherwise, if you're using Puma in development but not Solid Queue, starting Pumna would start also Solid Queue supervisor and it'll most likely fail because it won't be properly configured.
+Otherwise, if you're using Puma in development but not Solid Queue, starting Puma would start also Solid Queue supervisor and it'll most likely fail because it won't be properly configured.

 ## Jobs and transactional integrity